mdn/content/files/en-us/web/accessibility/aria/roles/columnheader_role/index.md

 ### Associated WAI-ARIA roles, states, and properties

 All columnheaders should be nested within a [row](/en-US/docs/Web/Accessibility/ARIA/Roles/Row_Role).
-Every row, in turn, should be nested within a [grid](/en-US/docs/Web/Accessibility/ARIA/Roles/Grid_Role), [table](/en-US/docs/Web/Accessibility/ARIA/Roles/Table_Role), or [treegrid](/en-US/docs/Web/Accessibility/ARIA/Roles/Row_Role), alternitiely within a [rowgroup](/en-US/docs/Web/Accessibility/ARIA/Roles/Rowgroup_Role) nested within one of the above.
+Every row, in turn, should be nested within a [grid](/en-US/docs/Web/Accessibility/ARIA/Roles/Grid_Role), [table](/en-US/docs/Web/Accessibility/ARIA/Roles/Table_Role), or [treegrid](/en-US/docs/Web/Accessibility/ARIA/Roles/Row_Role), alternatively within a [rowgroup](/en-US/docs/Web/Accessibility/ARIA/Roles/Rowgroup_Role) nested within one of the above.

 - `aria-sort`
   - : Only applied to one column header at a time, if any, the `aria-sort` attribute indicates if a column is sorted in the three values of `ascending` or `descending` order, or `none` for not sorted.